 - 1-2 tablespoons ground sesame seeds

-It’s possible to seed cycle even if you have irregular or missing periods.
-Instead of rotating with the phases of your cycling, you’ll follow the phases of the moon a general guideline.
-In this case, day 1 of your cycle would begin with the new moon.
+It’s possible to incorporate seed cycling even if you have irregular or missing periods.
+Instead of rotating with the phases of your cycling, you’ll follow the phases of the moon as a general guideline.

 It may seem odd or even a little woo-woo, but the moon is powerful.
 It controls the waves in the ocean, can affect our center of gravity, and have an effect on your menstrual cycle.
 Have you ever noticed that the moon and the average menstrual cycle are both 28 days?
 This is no coincidence.
 Many women’s cycles (when balanced) naturally follow the phases of the moon.